KrunalkumarRajdip/DNS-O-TLS-Proxy/ReadMe.md

 3. Utilize container orchestration tools like Kubernetes for deployment and scaling.
 4. Integrate with a centralized logging and monitoring system for better visibility and control.

-### Using it in a K8s cluster is an interesting topic and lets discuss this face to face.

 ## Further Improvements

 1. **Performance Optimization**: Optimize the DNS proxy server for better throughput and response times, Might reengineer in Go.